Dreads with Beads Guide + 7 Best Hairstyles

 Wood

-Wooden beads are great additions to your dreadlocks, giving you a nice, native touch to your locs style.
-Wooden beads are best used on natural-colored hair.
+Wooden beads are great additions to your dreadlocks, giving you a nice, native touch to your distressed locs style.
+Wooden dreadlock beads are best used on natural-colored hair.

 Metal